bjpop/gurita/docsrc/dropna.rst

 .. code-block:: text

-   gurita dropna --columns species < missing.csv
+   gurita dropna --col species < missing.csv

 The output of the above command is shown below: